Hurst Podiatry Blog

 What are the symptoms of a severe fungal toenail infection?

 Severe fungal toenail infections can present with more pronounced symptoms and can cause significant discomfort.
 Most mild cases will be quite painless though.
-In addition to the common signs of fungal infections, such as thickened and discolored nails, severe cases may result in a foul odor, crumbling nails, and even pain because of the thickness of the nail while walking or wearing shoes.
+In addition to the common signs of fungal infections, such as thickened and discoloured nails, severe cases may result in a foul odour, crumbling nails, and even pain because of the thickness of the nail while walking or wearing shoes.

 The infection can spread to other toenails or the surrounding skin, leading to secondary infections and complications.
 Prompt treatment is essential to prevent the infection from worsening and to alleviate discomfort.